Optimizing Area Under the Curve Measures via Matrix Factorization for Predicting Drug-Target Interaction with Multiple Similarities: Abstract

 \section{Abstract}

 In drug discovery, identifying drug-target interactions (DTIs) via experimental approaches is a tedious and expensive procedure.
 Computational methods efficiently predict DTIs and recommend a small part of potential interacting pairs for further experimental confirmation, accelerating the drug discovery process.
-Area under the precision-recall curve (AUPR) that emphasizes the accuracy of top-ranked pairs and area under the receiver operating characteristic curve (AUC) that heavily punishes the existence of low ranked interacting pairs are two widely used evaluation metrics in the DTI prediction task.
+Although it has been shown that fusing heterogeneous drug and target similarities can improve the prediction ability, the existing similarity combination methods ignore the interaction consistency for neighbour entities which is more crucial for the DTI prediction model.
+Furthermore, area under the precision-recall curve (AUPR) that emphasizes the accuracy of top-ranked pairs and area under the receiver operating characteristic curve (AUC) that heavily punishes the existence of low ranked interacting pairs are two widely used evaluation metrics in DTI prediction.
 However, the two metrics are seldom considered as losses within existing DTI prediction methods.
-This paper proposes two matrix factorization methods that optimize AUPR and AUC, respectively.
-The two methods utilize graph regularization to ensure the local invariance of training drugs and targets in the latent feature space, and leverage the optimal decay coefficient to infer more reliable latent features of new drugs and targets.
-Experimental results over four updated benchmark datasets containing more recently verified interactions show the superiority of the proposed methods in terms of the corresponding evaluation metric they optimize.
+This paper first proposes two matrix factorization (MF) methods that optimize AUPR and AUC using convex surrogate losses respectively, and then develops an ensemble MF approach takes advantage of the two area under the curve metrics by combining the two single metric based MF models.
+Both three proposed approaches incorporate a novel local interaction consistency aware similarity interaction method to generate fused drug and target similarities that preserve vital information from the more reliable view.
+Experimental results over five datasets under different prediction settings show that the proposed methods outperform various competitors in terms of the metric(s) they optimize.
+In addition, the validation on the top ranked novel predictions confirms the ability of our methods to discover potential new DTIs.